Mo-Khalifa96/Forex-Trading-Bot/README.md

 <br>
 <br>
 **This bot is designed to trade on multiple forex pairs simultaneously with different trading time frames, currently containing 26 pairs in total, each has its own trading timeframe.
-They are presented is a tuble of lists, each list containing the pair's name on MetaTrader, the timeframe for trading on it, and a boolean value indicating the presence or absence of a new candle update for that given pair based on that particular timeframe.
+They are presented is a tuple of lists, each list containing the pair's name on MetaTrader, the timeframe for trading on it, and a boolean value indicating the presence or absence of a new candle update for that given pair based on that particular timeframe.
 As such, each forex pair is processed and analyzed separately based on its own unique, prespecified trading timeframe.
-You can add or remove a pair from the tuble, or change the timeframe for any given pair.
+You can add or remove a pair from the tuple, or change the timeframe for any given pair.
 With a few tinkering, this bot can also trade on stocks and crypto, depending on the type of broker.**
 <br>
 <br>